hokkanen/st-mq/README.md

 # Require credentials for connections
 allow_anonymous false
 password_file /etc/mosquitto/passwd

-# Logging level
-log_type all
 ```
 Restart Mosquitto to apply the changes:
 ```
 sudo systemctl restart mosquitto
 ```

-## Running nordpool electricity price control for SmartThings
+## Running Nordpool kWh spot price control for SmartThings (standalone)
 Run [mqtt-control.js](scripts/mqtt-control.js) in the current terminal instance by
 ```
 node scripts/mqtt-control.js
 ```
-to publish on/off messages to MQTT 'st/heat' topic depending on the hourly electricity spot price.
-The outputted hourly data is automatically stored in [workspace/mqtt.csv](workspace/mqtt.csv).
+to publish on/off messages to MQTT 'to_st/heat/action' topic depending on the hourly electricity spot price.
+The outputted hourly data is automatically stored in [share/st-mq/st-mq.csv](share/st-mq/st-mq.csv).

 To run with `pm2` process manager, use
 ```
 pm2 start scripts/mqtt-control.js
 ```

-## Running Easee API query script
+## Running Easee API query script (standalone)
 Run [easee-query.js](easee-query.js) in the current terminal instance by
 ```
 node scripts/easee-query.js
 ```
-to collect the Easee Charger and Equalizer data into [workspace/easee.csv](workspace/easee.csv).
-The user credentials are asked once and then stored into [workspace/apikey](workspace/apikey).
+to collect the Easee Charger and Equalizer data into [share/st-mq/easee.csv](share/st-mq/easee.csv).

 To run with `pm2` process manager, use
 ```
 pm2 start scripts/easee-query.js
 ```
-However, this can be used only after the user credentials have been provided by first successfully running [easee-query.js](easee-query.js) at least once on an interactive session (which then stores the API keys for any subsequent execution).

-## Plotting the csv data with chart.js
+## Plotting the csv data with chart.js (standalone)

 Run a local web server in the current terminal instance by
 ```